Animal welfare regulations

 Regulations for the export of live animals

 New regulations covering the export of live animals were confirmed on 28 July 2016.
 These regulations under the Animal Welfare Act 1999 will replace the current rules under the Customs Export Prohibition (Livestock for Slaughter) Order (CEPO) 2013.
 This means that the export of cattle, sheep, deer and goats (livestock) for slaughter cannot occur unless approved by the Director-General of MPI.
 No applications for the export of livestock for slaughter have been made or approved since 2007.
-The new regulations will come into force on 21 December 2016.
+The new regulations came into force on 21 December 2016.

 Reporting requirements brought forward